Removal from the Halifax and other lender panels: Why they do it and how to get reinstated

 • Halifax may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• Can we appeal if my firm’s application for reinstatement was refused?
+• Is it possible to find out my firm’s application for reinstatement was rejected?

-• What are our options if my firm’s reinstatement panel submission with Halifax is refused?
+• To what extent is my firm permanently excluded if our reinstatement panel submission with Halifax is refused?

 Top Tip: The best way to avoid the hassle of seeking Halifax panel reinstatement is to ensure that your firm is not removed off of the Halifax conveyancing panel in the first place.